matomo-org/developer-documentation/docs/Hooks.md

 - [Reporting.getDatabaseConfig](#reportinggetdatabaseconfig)

 #### Reporting.getDatabaseConfig
-_Defined in [Piwik/Db](https://github.com/piwik/piwik/blob/master/core/Db.php) in line [81](https://github.com/piwik/piwik/blob/master/core/Db.php#L81)_
+_Defined in [Piwik/Db](https://github.com/piwik/piwik/blob/master/core/Db.php) in line [93](https://github.com/piwik/piwik/blob/master/core/Db.php#L93)_

-This event is triggered before a connection to the database is established.
-Use it to dynamically change the datatabase settings defined in the config.
-The reporting database config is used in case someone accesses the Piwik UI.
+Triggered before a connection to the database is established.
+This event can be used to dynamically change the settings used to connect to the database.

 Callback Signature:
 <pre><code>function(&amp;$dbInfos)</code></pre>